hiveeyes/documentation/doc/source/index.rst

 In a nutshell
 =============
-The Hiveeyes project has developed a flexible toolkit for beehive monitoring.
+The Hiveeyes project is developing a flexible toolkit for beehive monitoring.

 We aim at making non-invasive beekeeping as affordable and comfortable as possible by supporting the beekeeper community with an universal, do-it-yourself infrastructure